Contact the Office of Media Relations at (518) 956-8150

 Campus email: email@example.com

-Kendra Smith-Howard's research focuses on environmental history in the 20th-century United States, particularly in its intersection with histories of agriculture, consumer culture, technology and public health.
-She is interested in directing research in histories of the environment, agriculture and rural life, public health, and consumer culture, particularly in the late 19th- and 20th-century United States.
+Associate Professor Kendra Smith-Howard's research focuses on environmental history in the twentieth-century United States, particularly in its intersection with histories of agriculture, consumer culture, technology, and public health.